Chicago Film Critics Association Award for Best Cinematography

+Statistical milestones

 Roger Deakins is the cinematographer with the most nominations (13); those have resulted in the most wins (4).
 Emmanuel Lubezki also has four wins, but from eight nominations.
 Robert Richardson has eight nominations, which have resulted in two wins.
 Other notable achievers include Janusz Kamiński (9 nominations, 1 win), Michael Ballhaus (4 nominations, 1 win) and Rodrigo Prieto (4 nominations, 1 win).
 Seven cinematographers have been nominated multiple times, but never received the award.
 These include Conrad Hall, Robert Elswit, Claudio Miranda, and Łukasz Żal; Mandy Walker was the first female cinematographer to have received a nomination for the award.

+Notable ceremonies

 The 16th Chicago Film Critics Association Awards (2003) saw all 15 cinematographers who worked on Winged Migration nominated for Best Cinematography, while the 17th Chicago Film Critics Association Awards (2004) was the first to result in a tie.
 In 2007, Deakins received two nominations for his work on The Assassination of Jesse James and No Country for Old Men, the first time a cinematographer has been nominated twice in one year.